Internships at the European Parliament Office in Washington DC

 Your CV and statement of interest must be sent to email@example.com.

-All referees must send their letters of recommendation directly to the same email by October 23rd.
+All referees must send their letters of recommendation directly to the same email address until end of day, May 25, 2022.
 References sent by candidates themselves cannot be considered.

-You may also send queries to this address.
+You may also send queries to this email.

 Internships at the EU Delegation to the USA